 On June 7, 1974 public tendering took place for the construction of a new terminal building.
 This building became operational in 1976.
 Meanwhile hotels and foreign investors kept insisting on the construction of a longer runway.
 This was a firm requirement for the building of more hotels.

 A runway with a length of 2400 meters and a width of 45 meters was inaugurated in 1980 and the first flight Bonaire-Miami took place on April 19, 1980.
 In October, 2000, the runway was expanded to the length of 2880 meters.
-The current runway is long enough for flights with the required maximum take-off weight to reach Europe.
+The current runway is with more than 3000 meters long enough for flights with the required maximum take-off weight to reach Europe.
 In 2002, KLM started flights to Peru and later to Ecuador with a fuel-stop in Bonaire.
 In the recent years, the facilities of the airport have been upgraded and expanded.
 A new departure hall was constructed together with a new wide body platform and a fuel farm.
 Today, Flamingo International Airport offers the required services as an international airport and is a destination for many tourist flights.